threatsimgpt-AI/ThreatSimGPT/docs/community/CONTRIBUTING.md

-# Contributing to ThreatGPT
+# Contributing to ThreatSimGPT

-We welcome contributions to ThreatGPT!
+We welcome contributions to ThreatSimGPT!
 This document provides guidance on how to contribute effectively to the project.

 ## Code of Conduct